enicolas72/jv/README.md

 # jv

-JavaViewer objective is a fast and reliable image viewer/browser in the fashion of unix "xv" Technologies used:
+JavaViewer objective is a fast and reliable image viewer/browser in the fashion of unix [xv](https://en.wikipedia.org/wiki/Xv_(software))

+Technologies used:
 - SQlite database
 - Multi threaded scanning